-The time available for the consideration of any matter before the Council shall, be as determined by the Mayor having had regard to the timetable for the meeting prepared in accordance with paragraph 5.3(g) of Part 2 of the Constitution, the nature of the business and the time at which the decision is made.
-The Mayor shall at the commencement of the debate state the time available for the consideration of the matter if different from that set out in the prepared timetable and shall rule when the time available has expired.
-The ruling of the Mayor that that the time assigned to the particular item of business has expired shall close at the debate on the matter and where appropriate the matter hinder debate shall be put immediately to the vote.
+The time available for the consideration of any matter before the Council shall, be as determined by the Mayor having had regard to the timetable for the meeting prepared in accordance with rule 3.4 the nature of the business and the time at which the decision is made.
+The Mayor shall at the commencement of the debate state the time available for the consideration of the matter if different from that set out in the prepared timetable and shall rule when the time available has expired, at which point, and if appropriate the matter under debate shall be put immediately to the vote.